Alireza-Nikzad/YOLOv5-Autonomous-Detection/README.md

 # YOLOv5-Autonomous-Detection

-Real-time object detection on road-driving video using YOLOv5.
-Simulates how autonomous vehicles identify cars, pedestrians, and other objects on the road.
-Built and tested in Google Colab using a pretrained YOLOv5 model.
+This is my first object detection project using YOLOv5 — applied to a real road-driving video to simulate how autonomous vehicles detect their surroundings.

+What this project does:

+    Uses YOLOv5 (small version) for real-time object detection

+    Detects cars, pedestrians, and other road objects

+    Demonstrates how detection works in the context of autonomous driving